Configuring VCS Roots

 Once a VCS root is configured, TeamCity regularly queries the version control system for new changes and displays the changes in the build configurations that have the root attached.
 You can set up your build configuration to trigger a new build each time TeamCity detects changes in any of the build configuration's VCS roots, which suits most cases.
 When a build starts, TeamCity gets the changed files from the version control and applies the changes to the Build Checkout Directory.

 Type of VCS

-Type of a version control system supported by TeamCity, for example, Perforce, Subversion, and so on.
+Type of version control system supported by TeamCity: for example, Perforce or Subversion.